dspataru/pandas-challenge/README.md

 ## Scores by School Size

 The size_summary DataFrame breaks down school performance based on the size of the school.
-The school size is split into three bins: small (<1000 students), medium (1000-2000), and large (2000-5000).
+The school size is split into three bins: small (<1000 students), medium (1000-2000 students), and large (2000-5000 students).
 The size_summary DataFrame includes the following metrics:
 * Average math score
 * Average reading score
 * % passing math (the percentage of students who passed math)